AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/getting-started.md

 <meta name="urn:adobe:aue:config:service" content="<url>">
 ```

+If you only want to have certain extensions enabled for a page, you can set this in a meta tag.
 To fetch extensions, set the extension endpoints:

 * Meta name: `urn:adobe:aue:config:extensions`
 * Meta content: `content="https://adobe.com,https://anotherone.com,https://onemore.com"` (example)